 ADA Compliance is More Important Than You Think

 In the same way, you shouldn’t hire a website contractor who won’t help your online website meet those same restrictions.
 However, it’s not as simple as installing a widget or writing a couple of lines of code.
 No specific laws exist in the ADA regarding internet usage.
 For this reason, the courts depend on a variety of sources and precedents to rule on these cases.
 However, they usually use the WCAG 2.0.
-The vagueness concerning these rules makes it easy for any small or medium-sized businesses to experience a lawsuit.
+The vagueness concerning these rules makes it easy for any small or medium-sized business to experience a lawsuit.

 Here at GOA-TECH, we always factor ADA compliance into our website construction and maintenance.
 With the upswing of lawsuits related to online ADA compliance, it’s more important than ever to make sure your website is compliant.
 You can check the WCAG 2.0 guidelines on their website.